ruchikameena/my_Portfolio/README.md

 # 🌿 My Developer Portfolio

 Hey!
-I'm XYZ, a passionate Computer Science student who loves to bring creativity to life through code.
+I'm Ruchika Meena, a passionate Computer Science student who loves to bring creativity to life through code.

 This is my personal portfolio website built using **React**.
 It showcases my skills, projects, interests, and ways to connect with me.